-Cloud security: what you can expect
+Cloud security: risks, challenges and what you can expect

 When it comes to securing your data – one of the most valuable assets that you have – you need to be extremely careful in choosing a solution that complies with all the strict privacy standards in your industry, and that also offers tools that allow you to automate privacy-related processes.

 What’s more, you have to handle data security wisely, preferably by moving to the cloud.
 And you should start the process right away.
 Exactly for this reason we’ve prepared a short crib sheet for you, hoping it will help you learn more about cloud security threats, security measures and what you can expect from the available cloud solutions offered by top providers.

 Cloud computing security: what lies in wait for your data?

 There is a popular belief that cloud services allow you to delegate the responsibilities related to software security.
 Some believe the cloud infrastructure is designed in such a way that it cannot be hacked.
 But when we perform deconstruction, it becomes clear the external servers are as prone to attacks as the software launched on them.

 The human component is another factor that can fail – while the Amazon Web Service or Microsoft Azure portfolios offer a lot in terms of automating administration, a large number of hazards is related to configuration flaws.
 Unfortunately, the forecast in this area is ruthless: we have to get used to a new kind of hazards that await our organisations and enterprises within the world dominated by the cloud.

 Cloud infrastructure being attacked at an increasing pace